How to sell a used truck in Colombia: paperwork, inspection, and serious buyers

 ❓ How much does the DIJIN/SIJIN inspection cost and how do I schedule it?

-The vehicle identification inspection with the DIJIN/SIJIN (National Police) has an official cost of 2 SMDLV in 2026, equivalent to $116,728 COP.
-Schedule your appointment at revisionautomotores.policia.gov.co before starting the process.
+The vehicle identification inspection at DIJIN/SIJIN (National Police) officially costs 2 SMDLV in 2026, equivalent to $116,728 COP.
+Schedule your appointment at revisionautomotores.policia.gov.co before the process.

 ❓ How to avoid scams when selling a truck in Colombia?

-Do not hand over the vehicle until the transfer is filed in the buyer's name and the payment is confirmed in your bank account.
+Do not hand over the vehicle until the transfer is registered in the buyer's name and the payment is confirmed in your bank account.
 In 2026, fake cashier's checks and fictitious deposits remain common.
-Be wary of anyone pressuring you to take the truck the same day without the paperwork filed.
+Be wary of anyone who pressures you to release the truck the same day without registered paperwork.

-❓ Where can I list a truck for sale without paying a commission in Colombia?
+❓ Where to list a truck for sale without paying commission in Colombia?

-Colombia Move has an empty truck category as of July 2026, which gives immediate visibility to new listings with no commission and direct contact via WhatsApp.
-You can also supplement this with WhatsApp groups for transport companies or local heavy vehicle trade fairs.
+Colombia Move's truck category is empty in July 2026, giving immediate visibility to new listings with no commission and direct WhatsApp contact.
+You can also supplement with WhatsApp groups of transport companies or local heavy vehicle fairs.

 Comments